drez/billboy/README.md

 #### 2. Install

 1. copy the files to the server
-2. add your database connection information to the .env file
+2. rename .env.example and add your database and path configurations
-3. run
+3. run the deplaoy script in console:

 ```
-composer install
+$ composer run-script deploy
 ```